LetMyPeopleCode/InterviewQuestions/Rosetta Code - 100 doors/README.md

 The interior loop starts at `i`, so when you're going with every second item, the second loop starts with the second item (i - 1), and so on.
 It's one of those lovely parts of the iteration starting from 1 and the index values starting from 0.
 Somewhere you have to do some mathematical gymnastics to make them work together.

-While I was writing this, I had to take a "bio-break," and while I did, I wondered if using a boolean would be more memory efficient than using 0 and 1 as representations of `true/false`.
+While I was writing the code, I used 0 and 1 to represent closed and open, respectively.
+I had to take a "bio-break" while writing this description, and during that, I wondered if using a boolean would be more memory efficient than using '0' and '1' as representations of closed and open.
 A little research later and it seemed they'll both use the same amount of memory depending on the platform, possibly a little less for the boolean.
 But it occurred to me that the booleans might make it more readable too, so I refactored with booleans.

 In the interior loop, examine door `j-1` (first loop: 0, 1, 2, 3..., second loop: 1, 3, 5, 7...).
 Remember, arrays are zero-indexed.
 Then using a ternary operator, "flip the bit."
-I use that term because a boolean is essentially a representation of the value of a single byte: on or off, 1 or 0, true or false.
+I use that term because a boolean is essentially a representation of the value of a single bit: on or off, 1 or 0, true or false.
 Since I started programming at 11, I literally "grew up" with that concept and lingo.

-When it's all done, we run a loop through the array to identify the index values of all the open doors, add 1 to each to get the `n`th value, and push the value to the array that gets returned.
+When it's all done, we run a loop through the array to identify the index values of all the open doors.
+The trick is that the index will be provided to the loop as a string.
+Add 1 to the integer value of each to get the `n`th value, and push the value to the array that gets returned.

 ## Solution